Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/Manual Deployment Guide - ADLS version.md

 This **Manual Deployment Guide** explains how to build the **Demand Forecasting and Price Optimization Solution** step by step.
 Going through this manual deployment process will help implementers gain an inside view of how the solution is built and the function of each component.

-> **NOTE:** In this manual deployment guide, the **Azure Blob Storage** is used as the main storage in the solution architecture.
-We have another version of manual deployment guide which is for audience who are more interested to use **Azure Data Lake Store** as the main storage.
-Please check **the Manual Deployment Guide - ADLS version.md** for detailed instructions.

 ## Requirements

 You will need the following accounts and software to create this solution: